Move Your Business Here!

 Douglas County residents are known for their resilience, hardworking, “get it done” attitude.
 While no community has been immune to the workforce shortages and challenges facing our nation.
 Douglas County has a strong, competent workforce.
 Training and educational opportunities for employee are available and new private-public partnerships related to workforce training are always on the horizon particularly for traded sector workforce training.
 Umpqua Community College is focused on high-quality, customized workforce training programs and services.

-Douglas County has several quality employment placement agencies who work with most of our local major employers assisting in the employment of quality workers.
-The Roseburg Area Chamber is currently looking to expand its activities in workforce development with a plan/program rolled out by early 2020.
+Douglas County has a number of quality employment placement agencies who work with most of our local major employers assisting in the employment of qualified workers.
 For additional workforce resource information, Click Here to see our local employment agencies.

 DIVERSE